 Langtang Trekking - Less Trodden Trails

-Dubbed as the illustrious 'Valley of Glaciers,' Langtang Valley is a serene trekking destination situated due north of Kathmandu.
-The entire valley and other regions around it house phenomenal biodiversity and rich cultural heritage.
-Roughly, the Langtang as a whole region can be classified into four sub-divisions based on major trekking locations.
+Dubbed the illustrious 'Valley of Glaciers,' Langtang Valley is a serene trekking destination located north of Kathmandu.
+The entire valley and other regions have phenomenal biodiversity and rich cultural heritage.
+The Langtang region can be classified into four sub-divisions based on prominent trekking locations.

 Best Kept Secret Langtang Trekking Routes

 The Langtang trekking explores the depths of Langtang National Park to the south of Langtang Lirung (7227m).
 The Tamang Heritage Trail section is the westernmost section, whereas the Helambu Valley is the southernmost.
-Gosainkunda Lake and the quaint valley around the lake system is the final section of trekking in Langtang region.
-While Tamang and Tibetan communities are prevalent in the northern parts of the Langtang region, the southern regions show a dominance of Sherpa communities.
+Gosainkunda Lake and the quaint valley around the lake system is the final section of trekking in the Langtang region.
+While Tamang and Tibetan communities are prevalent in the northern parts of the Langtang region, the southern areas dominate Sherpa communities.
 Additionally, Langtang Lirung (7227 m), Langtang Ri (6596 m), Phurbi Chyachu (6637 m), Jugal (6535 m), Dorje Lakpa (6966 m), and Naya Khang (5863m) are few mountains scattered across the region.

 Best Time for Langtang Trekking in Nepal

 Langtang Region is a haven for diverse wildlife and vegetation.
 Also, the spectacular display of the Himalayas is quite sublime as well.
-As such, trekkers have to choose a certain time frame to do the Langtang region treks.
+Trekkers must choose a specific time frame to do the Langtang region treks.
 Autumn (September to November) and spring (March to May) are the best time to explore the Langtang region's riches culture and biodiversity at their best.
-These seasons offer stable weather conditions, moderate temperatures, and outstanding views to make your trek safer and fun.
+These seasons offer stable weather conditions, moderate temperatures, and outstanding views to make your trek safer and more fun.

-Similarly, the winter season (December to February) has more challenging climatic conditions like cold weather, snowstorms, and even avalanches.
-Summer/monsoon (June to August) brings torrential downpours of rain due to which trails become slippery.
-Similarly, the trails are also prone to landslides during this season of Langtang trekking in the Himalayan kingdom of Nepal.
+Similarly, the winter (December to February) has more challenging climatic conditions like cold weather, snowstorms, and avalanches.
+Summer/monsoon (June to August) brings torrential downpours of rain, due to which trails become slippery.
+Similarly, the tracks are also prone to landslides during this season of Langtang trekking in the Himalayan kingdom of Nepal.